packnback/site/packnback.github.io/content/blog/work_begins.md

 Please let me know if this interests you, so we can make informed decisions about what people care about.

-That's all for now, and stay tuned for the next post.
+That's all for now, and stay tuned for the next post with some code and examples...